dbaba/maxsonar-example-mbedos/README.md

 Sample code for retrieving the range data in cm via I2C.

+# How to migrate from v1.0.0

+    git pull
+    yt update
+    yt clean

 # How to setup (w/ ST Nucleo F401RE)

     yt target st-nucleo-f401re-gcc
     yt install

+# How to build

+    yt build

 # How to flash